 “I would love to foster but I am probably too old”.
 We hear these words frequently.
 There are a lot of common misconceptions about fostering.
 One of them is that there's a cut-off age for foster carers.

-We’ve had many foster carers into their 60s and 70s that have provided a safe and loving home to a child or young person in care.
+We’ve had many foster carers into their 60s and 70s that have provided a safe and loving home to a child or young person.
 They do an incredible job.
 Having life experience and transferable skills certainly helps to be an amazing foster carer.
 You might have recently retired from a role working with children, and fostering is a perfect first step.
 Perhaps you’re a parent, uncle or aunt who is looking to inspire more young people?

 No matter your background, the most important thing is that our foster carers have a great sense of humour, are resilient and have the capacity to care for a local vulnerable child or young person.